 Anne Schmidt Frankel

-Ms. Frankel has focused her practice on providing legal guidance and advocacy for a diverse array of human services organizations, health care facilities, and care centers.
-Her representations of these clients includes a wide range of representative matters beyond professional liability litigation, including slip and fall claims, grand jury subpoenas, criminal investigations, employment disputes, and disruptive physician actions.
+Ms. Frankel has focused her practice on providing legal guidance and advocacy for a diverse array of human services organizations, healthcare facilities, and care centers.
+Her representations of these clients include a wide range of representative matters beyond professional liability litigation, including slip and fall claims, grand jury subpoenas, criminal investigations, employment disputes, and disruptive physician actions.
 She also serves as outside counsel to these organizations in the development of policies, in particular quality management and peer review policies.
-She is a member of the firm’s Rapid Response and Incident Management Team, a group of skilled attorneys who serve as the front line of defense and support in protecting clients facing police or regulatory investigations, including allegations of sexual misconduct, physical abuse and neglect, child abuse and inappropriate touching.
-Ms. Frankel actively works with clients throughout the investigative process, and continues representation in litigation if warranted.
+She is a member of the firm’s Rapid Response and Incident Management Team, a group of skilled attorneys who serve as the front line of defense and support in protecting clients facing police or regulatory investigations, including allegations of sexual misconduct, physical abuse, and neglect, child abuse and inappropriate touching.
+Ms. Frankel actively works with clients throughout the investigative process and continues representation in litigation if warranted.

 Prior to joining Burns White, Ms. Frankel worked as an Associate at a civil litigation and medical malpractice defense firm in Berwyn, Pennsylvania, where she successfully protected privileged client information from discovery through her knowledge and application of the Peer Review Protection Act, as well as assisted with pre-trial preparations and expert retention.
 In addition, Ms. Frankel clerked for the Hon.
 Richard F. Wells, J.S.C., of the Superior Court of New Jersey, Camden County in the juvenile and criminal court.
 She brings her experience in criminal court to cases involving pro se litigants and underlying claims of criminal conduct.